opsschool/curriculum/sysadmin_tools.rst

 ``screen`` and ``tmux`` keybindings.

-.. _byobu:

 byobu
 -----
 .. todo::

-   - describe advantages of meta-multiplexers like `byobu <https://launchpad.net/byobu>`_ that can use different backends.
+   - describe advantages of meta-multiplexers like ``byobu`` that can use different backends.
    - describe scrollback and copy and paste